filodb/FiloDB/README.md

 java -cp tsgenerator/target/scala-2.11/tsgenerator-*.telemetry-SNAPSHOT filodb.timeseries.TestTimeseriesProducer 10000
 ```

-At this point, you should be able to confirm such a message in the server logs: `KAMON counter name=memstore-rows-ingested count=10000`
+At this point, you should be able to confirm such a message in the server logs: `KAMON counter name=memstore-rows-ingested count=4999`

 Now you are ready to query FiloDB for the ingested data.
 The following command should return matching subset of the data that was ingested by the producer.

 ```
 ./filo-cli '-Dakka.remote.netty.tcp.hostname=127.0.0.1' --host 127.0.0.1 --dataset timeseries --promql 'heap_usage{host="H1"}'
 ```

+You can also look at Cassandra to check for persisted data.
+Look at the tables in `filodb` and `filodb-admin` keyspaces.

 To stop the dev server.
 Note that this will stop all the FiloDB servers if multiple are running.
 ```